MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-visual-basic.md

      ![Click Start to debug and run the app](../ide/media/vb-click-start-hello-world.png)

    Several things will happen.
 In the Visual Studio IDE, the Diagnostics Tools window will open, and an Output window will open, too.
 But outside of the IDE, a Form1 dialog box appears.
-It will include your "Click this" button and text that says "Label1".
+It will include your **Click this** button and text that says "Label1".

 2. Click the **Click this** button in the **Form1** dialog box.
 Notice that the "Label1" text changes to "Hello World!".